jazminhicks/Mars-Beautiful-Soup/README.md

 # Mission to Mars

-In the following project, a web application was build that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In the following project, a web application was built that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 The below guidelines were used: